cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 * [Requirements](/cloudlinux_os_components/#requirements-3)

-<span class="notranslate"> Node.js Selector </span>  is a CloudLinux component that allows each user to easily create Node.js applications, choose Node.js version and other parameters for applications based on their needs.
+<span class="notranslate"> Node.js Selector </span>  is a CloudLinux OS Shared component that allows each user to easily create Node.js applications, choose Node.js version and other parameters for applications based on their needs.

 #### **Requirements**